 One approach to dealing with shipping and handling is to add it as a service.
-Create a service called "Shipping and Handling", with a sell price \$1 per unit, and a 0% markup.
-Bill it as \$1 per unit.
+Usually I place the unit as a dollar (USD) and then bill it as \$1 per unit.
 This allows me to add the exact amount of shipping and handling as necessary.